🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸŒͺ️ Natural Disaster Risk + 8.8 -- 10 Low seismic and storm risk; slightly higher than Madrid due to Atlantic weather but still very safe.
+πŸŒͺ️ Natural Disaster Risk + 8.8 -- 10 Low seismic and meteorological risk; the main concern is occasional wildfire risk in surrounding rural areas.

 🎭 CULTURE & ENTERTAINMENT